The Conversion of Saint Paul … a modern icon

 life for evermore.

-As we come to the end of the Week of Prayer for Christian Unity, I pray that you may rejoice in the fact that differences can complement each other, and that you will see the diversity and unity that Peter and Paul wrestled with but eventually rejoiced in as models for your own unity in the coming years in ministry and in mission.
+As we come to the end of the Week of Prayer for Christian Unity, I pray that we may rejoice in the fact that differences can complement each other, and that we will see the diversity and unity that Saint Peter and Saint Paul wrestled with but eventually rejoiced in as models for our own unity today and in times to come.

 Post Communion Prayer: